Twinkies maker Hostess bought by food giant Smucker for $5.6bn

 Smucker said it expects the deal to be completed in the third quarter of its current financial year.

-Hostess, which is based in the city of Lenexa, Kansas, was founded in 1930 and makes several iconic household brands, including Ding Dongs, Zingers, and Voortman cookies and wafers.
+Hostess, which is based in the city of Lenexa, Kansas, makes several iconic household brands, including Ding Dongs, Zingers, and Voortman cookies and wafers.

+The company, which currently has around 3,000 employees, can trace its roots back more than a century to when the first Hostess CupCake was sold.

+In 2012 Hostess filed for bankruptcy after failed talks with its workers' union left it financially unviable.

 Ohio-headquartered Smucker, which along with its jams and jellies also owns coffee and pet food brands, has a stock market valuation of around $14bn.